-The registration renewal process will remain largely the same, except counties have additional options to access the SR-22 form to help the customer.
+Counties have additional options to access the SR-22 form to help the customer.
 During registration renewal, a customer with an SR-22 stop will be notified by the renewal postcard that the customer may not renew registration without proof of SR-22 coverage.
 The customer will be unable to renew online.